scalabel/scalabel/README.md

     bash scripts/setup_local_dir.sh
     ```

     If you have a local folder of images or point clouds to label, you can move them to `local-data/items`.
-After launching the server (finishging step 3 or 4), the url for the images will be `localhost:8686/items`, assuming the port in the scalabel config is 8686.
-The url of the example iamge (`local-data/items/cat.webp`) is [http://localhost:8686/items/cat.webp](http://localhost:8686/items/cat.webp).
+After launching the server (finishing Step 3 or 4), the url for the images will be `localhost:8686/items`, assuming the port in the scalabel config is 8686.
+The url of the example image (`local-data/items/cat.webp`) is [http://localhost:8686/items/cat.webp](http://localhost:8686/items/cat.webp).

 3. Using Docker